locai-co-uk/locai-link/README.md

 The `ci` pytest marker gates tests needing external binaries or network — skipped locally, enabled in CI.

-## ⚠️ Data Privacy & Telemetry Notice
+## Data privacy and telemetry

-Loc.ai:Link is designed on a "Zero Data Egress" principle.
+Locai Link is designed on a "zero data egress" principle.

-- **User Content:** No inference data, images, video feeds, or model inputs/outputs are ever transmitted to Loc.ai servers without your explicit configuration.
+- **User content:** No inference data, images, video feeds, or model inputs/outputs are ever transmitted to Locai servers without your explicit configuration.
 Your data stays on your device.
-- **Operational Metadata:** To function, this software transmits minimal heartbeat data to the Loc.ai:Control plane.
+- **Operational metadata:** To function, this software transmits minimal heartbeat data to the Locai Control plane.
 This includes:
-    - Device ID & IP Address (for connectivity)
+  * Device ID & IP address (for connectivity)
-    - Loc.ai:Link Version
+  * Locai Link version
-    - System Health Status (CPU/RAM usage, Uptime)
+  * System health status (CPU/RAM usage, uptime)

-By installing and using this software, you agree to the transmission of this Operational Metadata for the purpose of device health monitoring and fleet management.
+By installing and using this software, you agree to the transmission of this operational metadata for the purpose of device health monitoring and fleet management.

-## 📄 Licensing
+## Licensing

-Loc.ai:Link is licensed under the Business Source License 1.1 (BSL) see **licence.md** for details.<br>
+Locai Link is licensed under the Business Source License 1.1 (BUSL).
+See [LICENSE.md](LICENSE.md) for details.

 What this means for you:

-- ✅ Free to use: You can download, modify, and run this on as many devices as you like.
+- Free to use: you can download, modify, and run this on as many devices as you like.
-- ✅ Free to distribute: You can include it in hardware products you ship to customers.
+- Free to distribute: you can include it in hardware products you ship to customers.
-- ✅ Source Available: The code is open for inspection and contribution.
+- Source available: the code is open for inspection and contribution.
-- 🚫 No Managed Services: You cannot take this code and sell a "Hosted Loc.ai Service" that competes with us.
+- No managed services: you cannot take this code and sell a hosted Locai service that competes with us.

-On January 17, 2030, this restriction lifts, and the code automatically becomes Apache 2.0.
+On January 17, 2030, this restriction lifts and the code automatically becomes Apache 2.0.

-For full legal details, see LICENSE.md.
+## Contributing

-## 🤝 Contributing
+We welcome community contributions, whether it's a bug fix, a new feature, or a documentation improvement.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the Contributor License Agreement (CLA) process.

-We welcome community contributions!
-Whether it's a bug fix, a new feature, or a documentation improvement.<br>
+## About Locai

-Please read **CONTRIBUTING.md** for details on our code of conduct and the Contributor License Agreement (CLA) process.
+[Locai](https://locai.co.uk) builds sovereign AI infrastructure for organisations that can't use public cloud AI: financial services, healthcare, defence, national infrastructure and legal.
+Locai Link is the edge runtime; Locai Control is the management plane.
+Contact us at hello@locai.co.uk.